philoserf/site_v2/content/now.md

 I am …

-- back from a summer traveling
 - trying to sleep, move, eat, grow, play, & share each day
-- grateful for …
+- grateful for the gift or insatiable curiosity
-  - autumns many colors, textures, and temperatures
 - looking forward to …
-  - seeing family at our Thanksgiving in Mazatlan
+  - enjoying each day and walks in all weather
   - the total Solar eclipse on 2026-08-12 as seen from Bilbao

 My current pastimes are …